Skip to Content

 Frosted Hair Coloring Vs. Highlighting Hair: What You Need to Know

-There are different techniques a hair specialist can use while dyeing your hair.
+There are different techniques a hair specialist can use while coloring your hair.
 The method used depends on the results you want from a coloring session.
 If you’re going to change your hair color completely, it’s pretty straightforward.

 Conversely, if you want only some parts of your hair dyed, a stylist can either use frosting or highlighting techniques.
 While frosting and highlighting are both hair-dyeing methods, they’re not the same.